everli/soldo-php-sdk/README.md

 ## Usage

 The following examples demonstrate how you would accomplish tasks with the Soldo SDK for PHP.

-First of all instantiate a new `Soldo` with your credentials:
+First of all instantiate a new `Soldo` object with your credentials:

 ```php